 The Audi Q3 is a stylish small SUV with lots of room inside and plenty of desirable high-tech features that help it stand out from the likes of the BMW X1 and the Mercedes GLA.

 On the outside, you’ll spot a few features borrowed from the Audi Q3’s bigger SUV brothers.
 The vast octagonal grille looks like a scaled-down version of what you get in the huge Q8, for example.
-You’ll spot a good few similarities with the Q8 when you take a look inside the Audi Q3’s interior, too.
+It’s more than just the family gurn, though – you’ll spot a good few similarities with the Q8 when you take a look inside the Audi Q3’s interior, too.

 The sweeping black dashboard with its integrated touchscreen looks like it could have come from more expensive models in Audi’s range, and even entry-level Q3s get a digital driver’s display instead of conventional dials as standard.